What is a Matrix Organization?

 It will employ the best of both structures and management styles to strengthen strengths, and make up for weaknesses.
 This way, if an organization is working on producing two products or services at the same time, they can organize both and use that duality to their advantage through the matrix organizational structure.

-What are the Origins of the Matrix Organizational Structure?
+What are the three types of Matrix Organizational Structure?

-What are the Pros and Cons of a Matrix Organizational Structure?
+What are the advantages and disadvantages of a Matrix Organizational Structure?